 One thing you should know about the Dominator Platinum RGB's lighting is that it's exclusive to the Corsair brand, meaning you can only control its effects through the included iCUE software.
 The software allows you to synchronize the memory module's illumination with other Corsair products within the brand's ecosystem to create pretty light shows, but that can be a drawback if you want a more expansive set of options to control other components.

 Being a memory kit that targets quad-channel platforms, the Dominator Platinum RGB DDR4-3200 arrives with four single-rank 8GB memory modules.
-The models have a 10-layer PCB that's populated with Hynix H5AN8G8NCJR-TFC, also known as C-die or CJR, integrated circuits (ICs).
+They are built with a 10-layer PCB that's populated with Hynix H5AN8G8NCJR-TFC, also known as C-die or CJR, integrated circuits (ICs).

 At stock settings, the Dominator Platinum RGB memory modules post at DDR4-2133 with the default timings configured to 15-15-15-36.
 The memory modules only come with one XMP profile, which sets them to DDR4-3200 at 16-18-18-36 with 1.35V.
 For more on timings and frequency considerations, see our PC Memory 101 feature, as well as our How to Shop for RAM feature.